Tridentify/DSA-docs/scratch.md

 After the player has scored 50 points, the next level starts.
 For the second level, the player has to clean up an oil spill.
 The player will be given a special tool/machine to help clear the oil, called the *skimmer*.
 The player then drags the skimmer accross the screen to clean up the oil.
 If the player fails to clean up the oil in time, they will lose.

+**My Experience**
+When making the game, I faced many challenges, like bugs, and scripts that were not working.
+Together with my teammates, I learnt to overcome these challenges by thinking of different solutions.
+This way, we were able to face our difficulties and remove some bugs.

+Not only that, without the help of the other coders and designers, our team would have not done a good job.
+My teammates helped us alot in the process.
+As a result, I think that teamwork played a very important role in the making of the game.

+### Personal Projects
+In *scratch*, I have created tons of projects.
+These includes some games, like Platformers, Clicker Games, and other minigames.
+Some of the more notable ones are *Obstacle - A Platformer* and *Rubik's Cube Clicker*.

+**Obstacle - A Platformer**
+In *Obstacle*, I made a total of four levels.
+For each level, the player has to collect the coin and advance to the next level.
+If the player lands onto a spike, the game ends.
+If the player succeeds in finishing all four levels, they win.

+**Rubik's Cube Clicker**
+In *Rubik's Cube Clicker*, the player can score points by clicking on the rubik's cube.
+After the player has achieved a certain number of points, they can buy upgrades, like *+1 point/s* or *+1 point/click*.